Several years ago, my husband Tony and I had the privilege of celebrating Easter twice: first in Bavaria, Germany, then one week later, in Jordan.

 During our visit to Fraueninsel, we strolled the circumference of the island, soaking up its serenity and natural beauty.
 We visited the restored monastery church, which is open to the public, and the Klosterladen (Convent Book and Gift Shop), which is operated by the nuns.

-The people of Bavaria have a number of symbols and traditions associated with Easter, some unfamiliar to us (Australians).
+The people of Bavaria have a number of Easter symbols and traditions, some unfamiliar to us (Australians).

 One is the “Easter Lamb”, a rich madeira cake baked in a mold tin, in the shape of a lamb.
 The cake is shared by families, traditionally, on Easter Sunday.
 We ate our Easter lamb cake during Holy Week.
 We laughed, because our family’s “Easter Lamb” had a little accident, a bump on its nose!